 If you're looking to throw together a quick social media graphic, make a poster for an upcoming event, or even create a presentation, Canva is one of the best design tools you can use—but it isn't the only one.
 There are plenty of great Canva alternatives.

-I've been using and writing about graphic design apps since Photoshop was available on physical disks, and while I like Canva, it isn't my go-to tool in most situations.
-That's personal preference, of course, but I feel it puts me in a good position to talk about the best Canva alternatives out there.
+I've been using and writing about graphic design apps since Photoshop was available on physical disks, and while I enjoy Canva, it isn't my go-to tool in most situations.
+That's personal preference, of course, but I feel it puts me in a good position to talk about the best apps like Canva.
 Let's dig in.

 The 5 best Canva alternatives